 Reclaimed herringbone flooring

-French oak herringbone flooring is close in size to chevron (Hungarian Point), with the striking difference being that the pieces are arranged at right angles to one another, rather than an angle such as 45°.
+French herringbone flooring is close in size to chevron (Hungarian Point), with the striking difference being that the pieces are arranged at right angles to one another, rather than an angle such as 45°.
 This gives a rectangular geometrical aspect to the room that has been chosen by generations of discerning home owners and architects over many centuries.
 Whilst herringbone flooring is appropriate to French properties it has also been chosen for parquet floors in countries across Europe and further afield where European floor patterns were adopted too.